AssetFetch/spec/spec.md

 ## 2.7.
 (Implementation-)Component
 > A piece of digital information, generally a file, that is part of an asset implementation.

-- The 512px .TIFF roughness map of the aforementioned chair implementation is one component.
+- The 512px TIFF roughness map of the aforementioned chair implementation is one component.
 - The EXR file containing the panoramic environment is a component.
 It happens to be the only component in the implementation of that environment.
 - The BLEND file with the character model and textures packed into it is also considered one component since the BLEND file is a black box for any program except Blender.
 - When working with archives, the archive itself as well as its contents are considered components.